 However, if you want to know the current seaweed conditions you can check sargassummonitoring.com.
 This website shows the beaches that are currently affected by sargassum.

-How bad is the Seaweed Problem in Punta Cana?
+How bad is Sargassum Problem in Punta Cana?

 Sargassum seaweed has been a major issue for nearly all Caribbean countries since 2015.
-As a result, the Dominican Republic is not the only country dealing with this problem.
+Apart from the Dominican Republic, almost all of the Caribbean countries including Mexico, Barbados, and Belize are affected by this problem.

-When it comes to the sargassum crisis, 2018 was the worst year on record for all Caribbean countries, including the Dominican Republic.
+When it comes to the sargassum problem, 2022 was the worst year on record for all Caribbean countries, including the Dominican Republic.

-Since then, the Dominican Republic’s government and most of Punta Cana’s hotels have taken numerous big initiatives to address this issue, as tourism is the country’s main source of income.
+Since then, the Dominican Republic’s government and Punta Cana’s hoteliers have taken numerous big initiatives to address this issue, as tourism is the country’s main source of income.

 For instance, almost all hotels in Punta Cana employ dedicated staff that works hard to keep beaches sargassum-free on a daily basis.